MIRY84/Readme-generator/starter/README.md

 * [Questions](#questions)
 ​
 ## Description:
-asjfkasj
+about a readme
 ## Installation
-its about the
+like a regular coding project
 ## Usage
-like it

 ## License
-Apache
+MIT
 ## Contributors
-none
+myself

 ## Tests

 ## Questions
-asfhah